gainwell-ohio/spbm/docs/UPDL and Supporting Documents/Gastro_Agents/hepatic_encephalopathy.md

 Step Therapy Approval Criteria

-- Must have had an inadequate clinical response of at least **14 days** with at least **one** preferred drug
+- Must have had an inadequate clinical response of at least ^^14 days^^ with at least ^^one preferred^^ drug

 ### Rifaxamin (Xifaxan)

 Rifaxamin (Xifaxan) Criteria

-- Must have had an inadequate clinical response of at least **14 days** to lactulose to be authorized for monotherapy or add on therapy
+- Must have had an inadequate clinical response of at least ^^14 days^^ to lactulose to be authorized for monotherapy or add on therapy

 ### Non-Preferred